Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/advanced_fifo/valid_ready_advanced_fifo.md

 In this table, the delay refers to the timing critical path, which determines the maximal operating frequency.

-The module requires `WIDTH×DEPTH` flip-flops for the memory array, `2×(log₂DEPTH+1)` flip-flops for the read and write pointers with wrap bits, and additional logic for level calculation and threshold comparisons.
-The wrapper adds minimal logic for the valid-ready protocol conversion.
+The RAM requires `WIDTH×DEPTH` flip-flops for the memory array.
+The controller requires `2×(log₂DEPTH+1)` flip-flops for the read and write pointers with wrap bits, plus additional state for error flags.
+The handshake wrapper adds minimal logic for the valid-ready protocol conversion.

 ## Verification